cheese1/medusawiki/SSL-Errors.md

 ## How do I fix an SSL error?

-There are multiple ways but the most obviously is update your OpenSSl & Python versions.
+There are multiple ways but the most obvious is update your OpenSSl & Python versions.
 Some [Solutions](https://github.com/pymedusa/Medusa/wiki/SSL-Errors#solutions) you find below.

 However you might be in a situation where you have an old device and updating isn't possible.
 Than there are some workarounds.
 We advice to use them as a last resort as they aren't the best practice.